armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 Then, you can access Spinnaker at http://localhost:9000

-(If you are doing this on a remote machine, this will not work because your browser attempts to access localhost on your local workstation rather than on the remote machine where the port is forwarded)
+If you are doing this on a remote machine, this will not work because your browser attempts to access localhost on your local workstation rather than on the remote machine where the port is forwarded.

 __Note:__ Even if the `hal deploy apply` command returns successfully, the installation may not be complete yet.
 This is especially the case with distributed Kubernetes installs.
 If you see errors such as `Connection refused`, the containers may not be available yet.
-You can either wait or check the status of all of the containers using the command for your cloud provider (such as `kubectl get pods --namespace spinnaker`).
+You can either wait or check the status of all of the containers using the command for your cloud provider,
+such as `kubectl get pods --namespace spinnaker`.

 ## Install the NGINX ingress controller